Time-Optimal Control via Heaviside Step-Function Approximation: Introduction

-Time-optimal control is a complex problem, especially when the controls and states are considered at the same time, for example for whole-body robot trajectory optimization~\cite{Stryk1998}.
-One way to reduce its complexity is to reduce the discrete time-optimal control problem to a simpler one by only considering the controls while the states are assumed to be known.
-This method, referred to as time-optimal path parametrization, has seen significant leaps in the recent past in terms of accuracy, convergence and computational complexity~\cite{Pham2018}.
+TOC is a complex problem, especially when the controls and states are considered at the same time, for example for whole-body robot trajectory optimization~\cite{Stryk1998}.
+One way to reduce its complexity is to reduce DTOC to a simpler problem by only considering the controls while the states are assumed to be known.
+This method, referred to as time-optimal path parametrization, has seen significant leaps in the recent past in terms of accuracy, convergence and computational complexity~\cite{Pham2018c,Pham2018b}.
 However, how to choose the states is oftentimes not entirely clear but might be taken for example from kinematic solutions or motion capture.

 Aside direct collocation methods, optimal control can also be discretized to reasonable accuracy for example by the explicit Euler-method~\cite{chen2012,Flasskamp2019,meduri2022}.
-In this case time-optimal control can be considered a mixed-integer non-linear programming~\cite{Belotti2013} where the discrete optimal time is represented as an integer and the corresponding states and controls are continuous.
+In this case TOC can be considered a mixed-integer non-linear programming~\cite{Belotti2013} where the discrete optimal time is represented as an integer and the corresponding states and controls are continuous.
 Such problems, even in the linear case~\cite{Marcucci2020} or for example expressed as optimization problems with $\ell_0$-norm cost functions for sparsity enhancing linear regression~\cite{Candes2007}, are very expensive to solve due to their combinatorial nature.
 A simplified approach only considering a robot's end-effector position in a traveling salesman scenario has been treated in~\cite{Gentilini2013}.
 Another approach is to turn the $\ell_0$- into a weighted $\ell_1$-norm optimization problem.
 Thereby, different weights have been proposed in the literature~\cite{Candes2007,Cai2014,Zhou2016} which aim to represent the original problem as closely as possible.
-This approach has been borrowed for discrete linear dynamic systems for example in~\cite{chen2012} with a globally converging weight series.
-A similar approach is followed in~\cite{Doetlinger2014}, confirming that $\ell_1$-norm optimization can retrieve an equivalent solution to discrete time-optimal control.
+This approach has been borrowed for discrete linear dynamic systems for example in~\cite{chen2012}.
+A similar approach is followed in~\cite{Doetlinger2014}, confirming that $\ell_1$-norm optimization can provably retrieve an equivalent solution to DTOC in the linear case.
 The authors in~\cite{Yang2020} propose a similar method based on a sliding window but formulated as an $\ell_2$-norm optimization problem.
 The window is iteratively shifted until the time-optimal control is contained within.
-However, no global convergence guarantee is given.